Chevrolet Chevy II / Nova: 1985 model year

-1987 model
+1987 model year

-The 1987 Chevrolet Nova saw only minor changes after its introduction two years earlier as a near-twin to the front-wheel-drive Toyota Corolla.
+The 1987 Nova saw only minor changes after its introduction two years earlier as a near-twin to the front-wheel-drive Toyota Corolla.
 A rear-window defogger was added to the list of standard equipment, while visual changes were limited to lighter silver highlights on the vertical grille bars and a change of turn signal lens colors from amber to clear/white front and red rear.
-CL models also got red reflex panels carrying the taillights onto the trunk/hatch, body-colored bumpers, and new aluminum wheels.
-The 1987 Chevrolet Nova continued in two body styles, a four-door sedan and five-door hatchback.
+CL models also got red reflective panels carrying the taillights onto the trunk/hatch, body-colored bumpers, and new aluminum wheels.
+The 1987 Nova continued in two body styles, a four-door sedan and five-door hatchback.
 The four-door proved by far the more popular – by about three to one.
-Nova's only engine was again a 74-horsepower 1.6-liter four designed by Toyota, mated to either a five-speed manual transmission or four-speed automatic.
+The Nova's only engine was again a 74-horsepower 1.6-liter four designed by Toyota, mated to either a five-speed manual or four-speed automatic transmission.
 Though Corollas were priced slightly below competing Novas, Chevy's version of the car could often be bought for less because slow sales encouraged dealers to discount prices.
 "Slow sales," however, meant slow by Chevy standards, for the Nova sold about as well as the Corolla, and buyers would find that their discounted Nova in turn had a lower resale value than the equivalent Toyota, a pattern that would persist for GM-branded NUMMI cars.
 Aside from some minor interior and exterior trim differences, the cars were much the same, though Novas had a slightly softer suspension that favored ride over handling.